Indirect Pools and the Rate Structure

 - G&A Indirect Pool can include all other company-wide expenses, plus the Overhead on G&A labor; it can justifiably use a base of total direct costs plus Overhead (excluding Overhead in the G&A pool).

-If the U.S. Government anticipates proposals or contracts with very high government-funded labor and indirect rates, the Administrative Contracting Officer (ACO) might negotiate rates for company use on all proposals and cost reimbursable invoices.
+If the U.S. Government anticipates proposals or contracts with very high government-funded labor or indirect cost dollars, the Administrative Contracting Officer (ACO) might negotiate rates for company use on all proposals.
+Contractor-proposed rates usually start with (a column for) AIC (which can be from the most-recent PBR), show (a column for) budgeted/anticipated increases and decreases, by (pool and base) account, and result in (a column for) proposed bases and (allowable) pools with each respective rate.
 Typically, the ACO requests a report from the Defense Contract Audit Agency regarding the company-proposed labor and indirect rates.
-With a letter from the ACO approving (negotiated) forward pricing rates, no additional calculations or justifications support individual (project) proposals.
+With a letter from the ACO approving (negotiated) Forward Pricing Rates, no additional calculations or justifications support individual (project) proposals.
 The indirect-rates work is done once, and the results used through the applicable period of time.

 Historical Accounting Records